-- Heat-Not-burn (HNB) tobacco is a kind of tobacco products.
-Aerosol for users to consume is generated through an electronic device by heating up (rather than combusting) a tobacco stick with high temperature.
+- Heat-not-burn (HNB) tobacco is a kind of tobacco products.
+Aerosol containing nicotine and other chemicals for users to consume is generated through an electronic device by heating up (rather than combusting) a tobacco stick with high temperature of about 350℃.

-- Same as traditional cigarettes, tobacco is the main ingredient of heat-Not-burn tobacco products.
+- Same as traditional cigarettes, tobacco is the main ingredient of HNB tobacco products.
 As such, these products contain nicotine and could be addictive.

-- The tobacco industry claims that Heat-Not-Burn tobacco products release less toxins and are less harmful than traditional cigarettes.
-COSH believes such claim is a kind of promotion tactics, which aims to downplay the health risks associated with smoking.
+- Tobacco companies claim that HNB tobacco products release less toxins and are less harmful than traditional cigarettes.
+COSH believes such claim is a promotion tactic, which aims to downplay the health risks associated with smoking.

-- DO NOT try Heat-Not-Burn tobacco products, as the long-term health effects of tobacco products should not be underestimated, despite the limited empirical studies towards Heat-Not-Burn products at the present stage.
+- DO NOT try HNB tobacco products.
+The long-term health effects of any tobacco products should not be underestimated, despite the limited empirical studies towards HNB tobacco products at present stage.

-- A European research found that Heat-Not-Burn products contain chemicals commonly found in traditional cigarettes, including nicotine, volatile organic compound (VNC), carbon monoxide (CO) and carcinogenic polycyclic aromatic hydrocarbons (PAHs).
+- A European research found that HNB tobacco contain chemicals commonly found in traditional cigarettes, including nicotine, volatile organic compound (VOC), carbon monoxide (CO) and carcinogenic polycyclic aromatic hydrocarbons (PAHs).

 Regulations in other countries

-- Regulations towards Heat-Not-Burn tobacco products vary among countries.
-Most countries regulate Heat-Not-Burn products as tobacco products under the framework of existing tobacco control legislations.
+- Regulations towards HNB tobacco products vary among countries.
+A number of countries regulate as tobacco products under the framework of existing tobacco control legislations.

-- Some countries (e.g. New Zealand) implement a ban on import and sales of Heat-Not-Burn tobacco products.
+- Some countries and regions (e.g. Singapore and Macau) implement a ban on the sale and promotion of HNB tobacco products.

-- According to World Health Organization, all forms of tobacco use are harmful.
-Currently, there is no evidence to demonstrate the HNB tobacco products are less harmful than traditional cigarettes.
-It recommends that HNB tobacco products should be subject to the policy and regulatory measures applied to all other tobacco products.
+- WHO recommends that HNB tobacco products should be subject to the policy and regulatory measures applied to all other tobacco products.